 Resits (supplementary examinations) in August will have 100% weighting, i.e. a single separate resit assessment will determine the entire module mark.

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: - Problem sets will be released regularly for students to attempt and full solutions will be released after two weeks.